 When working with livestock breeds habituating a small geographical region, there is always a risk of dilution of breeds through crossbreeding and other local factors and the breeds would become numerically reduced sooner than later, requiring effective conservation measures.
 This research station has involved in the conservation project of the livestock breeds of this hill viz.
 Nilagiri sheep and Toda buffalo.

-The Nilagiri breed of sheep is a short statured wooly breed, inhabiting the hilly regions of the Nilgiris district in Tamil Nadu.
-It has a crossbred base and contains unknown proportions of inheritance of Coimbatore, Tasmanian Merino, Cheviot and South Down breeds.
+The Nilagiri breed of sheep is a short saturated wooly breed, inhabiting the hilly regions of the Nilagiri district in Tamil Nadu.
+It has a crossbred base and has unknown proportions of inheritance of Coimbatore, Tasmanian Merino, Cheviot and South Down breeds.
 The breed was evolved during the nineteenth century.
-Both males and female are polled with a few males having a horn spur.
+Both males and females are polled with a few males having a horn spur.

-The Sandyno breed of was developed at Sheep Breeding Research Station, Sandynallah by crossing Merino/ Rambouillet with Nilagiri breed of sheep.
-The Sandyno sheep contains 5/8th inheritance of Merino / Rambouillet and 3/8th inheritance of Nilagiri sheep.
+The Sandyno breed was developed at Sheep Breeding Research Station, Sandynallah by crossing Merino / Rambouillet and 3/8th inheritance of Nilagiri sheep.
 The males are either polled or horned and the females are polled.